We provide services to couples in Connecticut and Vermont.

 Do you accept health insurance?

-Couple therapy and relationship services are often not covered by health insurance plans, and Wellstone Center for Love & Relationships does not accept health insurance at this time.
+Couple therapy and relationship services are often not covered by health insurance plans, and diagnostic codes are generally not generated through couple therapy, so Wellstone Center for Love & Relationships does not accept health insurance or provide super bills.
 Avoiding use of health insurance helps us to treat clients as individuals, protect sensitive health information, have flexibility in meeting clients needs, and ultimately, provide an excellent client experience and quality care.
+If you are interested in finding an in-network provider with your health plan, please contact your insurance carrier to get a complete list of providers.

 What types of therapy do you offer?